-When the research involves Then • The IRB must determine that legally effective informed must be sought and obtained from each prospective subsubject's legally authorized representative unless inform requirements can be waived or altered under Federal regressions.
-See 45 CFR 46.116 and 21 CFR 50.20. • Any such waiver or alteration must be consistent with applicable Federal and State laws and regulations.
-For VA research • The legally authorized representative must be selected in accordance with VA regulations • It is prohibited to enter non-veterans into VA-approved research studies when there are sufficient veterans available to complete the research Children as subjects The IRB must determine that the permission of the child's parent(s) or guardian(s) and the assent of the child must be sought and obtained.
+When the research involves Then Adults as subjects • The IRB must determine that legally effective informed consent must be sought and obtained from each prospective subject or the subject's legally authorized representative unless informed consent requirements can be waived or altered under Federal regulations.
+Reference : See 45 CFR 46.116 and 21 CFR 50.20. • Any such waiver or alteration must be consistent with applicable Federal and State laws and regulations.
+For VA research The legally authorized representative must be selected in accordance with VA regulations • It is prohibited to enter non-veterans into VA-approved research studies when there are sufficient veterans available to complete the research Children as subjects The IRB must determine that the permission of the child's parent(s) or guardian(s) and the assent of the child must be sought and obtained.
 Reference: In accordance with Subpart D of the HHS and FDA human subject regulations at 45 CFR 46.408 and 21 CFR 50.55, respectively • Any waiver or alteration of assent requirements must be consistent with applicable Federal and State laws and regulations.
-Reference: See Chapter 6 for details about children as subjects.
+Reference : See Chapter 6 for details about children as subjects.